 improving the user experience.
-They are also under constant threat from malware designed either to
+They also are under constant threat from malware designed either to

-extract data or disable the system.
-As a result, there is a constant need to patch and/or upgrade the
+extract data or to disable the system.
+As a result, there is a constant need to patch and/or upgrade

-system.
+the system.
 The OUR utilises several such applications and each will in turn need to be upgraded.

 Start Date 2024 April

 End Date 2025 March

+Project Title Handware Association and Hannada.
+Commuteur (tablete and dealtows) and accessories

 Project Title Hardware Acquisition and Upgrade: Computers (tablets and desktops) and accessories

-Transmite Acquisition and Opgrade. computers (tablets and desktops) and decessories

 Project Number IT-1620-0139

 Sector Support

 Project Description The periodic upgrade of computers and accessories.

 Start Date 2024 April

 End Date 2025 March

-Duning at Title

 Project Title Software Acquisition and Annual Maintenance of Desktop Applications

 Project Number IT-1620-0151

 Sector Support

-Project The development of custom applications represents a major thrust of the Department to provide

-Description solutions to business problems that cannot be easily solved by off-the-shelf applications.
+Project Description The development of custom applications represents a major thrust of the Department to provide solutions to business problems that cannot be easily solved by off-the-shelf applications.

 Start Date 2024 April

 End Date 2025 March

+Droject Title Houseding of Costons / Nationals Consists and the Management Coherence with and Inside at

 Project Title Upgrading of System/ Network Security and the Management Cybersecurity and Incident Response

 Project Number IT-1822-0103

 Sector Support

 Project The OUR's growing dependence on technology to deliver on its mandate has necessitated a growing

 Description demand to improve the resilience of the network to events that can disrupt the services offered.
 In

-- light of this, there will be investments in equipment and services aimed at protecting the network.
+light of this, there will be investments in protecting the network.

--
+2024 April

+Start Date 2024 April